John Brendan McCormack: Bishop of Manchester, New Hampshire

 McCormack was named by John Paul II as the ninth bishop of Manchester on July 21, 1998, succeeding the late Bishop Leo O'Neil.
 McCormack was formally installed in Manchester, New Hampshire, on September 22, 1998.

 In early 2002, McCormack publicly announced the names of 14 priests in the diocese who had been accused of sexually abusing children (cf Sexual abuse scandal in Manchester diocese).
 In 2003, the diocese reached a settlement with the New Hampshire Attorney General's Office, which was investigating the child sex abuse scandal.
 The settlement spared the diocese from being criminally charged.
 In all, in the period of 2002–03, the diocese agreed to a $15.5 million settlement involving 176 claims of sex abuse.

 The May 2003 settlement of 61 abuse claims for $6.5 million prevented the diocese from being criminally prosecuted.
 In December 2002, the diocese had admitted that its failure to protect children from sexual abuse may have been a violation of criminal law, becoming the first diocese in the United States to do so.
 Under threat of indictment by the New Hampshire Attorney General, McCormack signed an agreement acknowledging that the state possessed evidence sufficient to win convictions as part of the settlement.

 Lamontagne claimed that McCormack and other prominent church members wanted a speedy settlement and, in an example of behaving "pastorally" rather than as a litigant, instructed their attorneys to take a moderate stance and eschew hardline legal tactics.
 Lamontagne said of the diocese's legal strategy, "That is not typical in terms of client requests."

 Retirement and death

 On August 10, 2010, in accordance with canon 401 §1 of the 1983 Code of Canon Law, McCormack submitted his resignation to Pope Benedict XVI as bishop of Manchester.
-His resignation was accepted on eptember 19, 2011.
+His resignation was accepted on September 19, 2011.
 The pope appointed Auxiliary Bishop Peter Anthony Libasci as his successor.

 McCormack died in Manchester on September 21, 2021, at the age of 86.